bsvdoom/rpi-digital-photo-frame/README.md

-linux-digital-photo-frame
+Raspberry Pi Zero W Picture Frame
 =======================

-Instructions on how to turn a linux system into a digital picture frame.
+Instructions on how to turn a pi zero w system into a digital picture frame.

 ***************************************************